skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 You can learn more about the structure and modules of the program here.

 To be admitted to the master's program at Bielefeld University, applicants must meet certain criteria.
-A completed bachelor's degree in linguistics or a related discipline is required, as is proof of B2 level English skills.
+A completed bachelor's degree is required, as is proof of B2 level English skills.
 For the application, please upload your official transcripts and module descriptions in English or German.
 We review the courses completed by applicants in detail, and the final decision on admission rests with the program coordinators.
-An appeal against this decision is not possible.

 Contact and student advisory service